 Conduct Maintenance and Clean Your Units

 Whether you have a furnace, a heat pump or a multipurpose unit, it is important that you schedule a maintenance visit and conduct some DIY seasonal cleaning.
-Both tasks are easy to do, and both are great ways to boost your unit’s efficiency.
+Both tasks are easy to do, and both are great ways to boost your unit’s efficiency and prepare for cold weather.
 You can clean and enhance your system’s performance by yourself without difficulty, and a professional HVAC tech can optimize the unit for maximum output.

 With all the numerous benefits these tasks offer, homeowners should be ready to roll up their sleeves this fall.